sterbini/study-DA/docs/tutorials/concepts/2_submission.md

 configured: true
 ```

 As you can see, the tre file keeps track of everything that has been done, and the status of each job.
 When the status of each individual job is finished, the tree itself gets tagged as finished.
-From here, one can actually retrieve the results of the study, and analyze them.
-This will be part of the next section of this tutorial: [Analysis](3_analysis.md).

 ### Submitting to HTCondor